 James D. Pippin Veteran Entrepreneurship Award

-The Pippin Award is a separate cash prize awarded to the highest ranking eligible team.
-To be eligible, teams must contain one or more U.S. military veteran co-founders.
+The Pippin Award is a separate cash prize awarded to a team with one or more U.S. military veteran co-founders.
 Jon Brumley Texas Venture Labs and its veteran advisory team will make the final determination regarding a team’s eligibility for the award.

 Preparing an Executive Summary